His voice had two identities.

 I understood very quickly that the persona I saw portrayed was a fictional one,

-Non-existent, not him, surreal, an ideal, an other I never encountered.
+Non-existent, not him, surreal, an ideal, an other I never encountered in real life.

 I was close to the unhinged soloist, raised by him, the infuriated martyr,